Email notification action

 - To send an email notification within a search to a mail server that does not require SMTP auth requires the

 If you want to allow users not belonging to any of these roles to send email notifications using the

-sendemailcommand in their search, you must assign them the
+sendemailcommand, you must assign their roles the

-list_settingscapability.
+schedule_searchcapabilities.
 For more information on roles and capabilities, see "About defining roles with capabilities" in the Securing Splunk Enterprise Manual.

 - PDF delivery requires additional user role configuration.
 See "User role configuration for PDF delivery" at the bottom of this page.

 - To review token usage, see Use tokens in email notifications.

 - You can configure the email notification action when you create a new alert, edit the actions for an existing alert, or define or edit the schedule for a report.
 Follow one of the options below.

 Option Steps Create a new alert From the Search page in the Search and Reporting app, select Save As > Alert.
 Enter alert details and configure triggering and throttling as needed.
 Edit an existing alert From the Alerts page in the Search and Reporting app, select Edit > Edit actions for an existing alert.
 Define or edit the schedule of a report From the Reports page in the Search and Reporting app, select Edit > Edit schedule for a report.